Forward, Saskatchewan

-Forward is a hamlet in Norton Rural Municipality No. 69, Saskatchewan, Canada.
+Forward is a hamlet in the Rural Municipality of Norton No. 69, Saskatchewan, Canada.
 It previously held the status of a village until December 31, 1947.
+It is situated along Highway 13.

 Demographics

 Prior to December 31, 1947, Forward was incorporated as a village, and was restructured as a hamlet under the jurisdiction of the Rural municipality of Norton on that date.